 From Tax Attorney To Winemaker

-But the path to winemaker and owner of Bells Up was not a direct one.
+But the path to winemaker and owner of Bells Up Winery was not a direct one.
 In 2006, Dave and his wife Sara began to make wine as a hobby in the basement of their Cincinnati home.
 Soon, Dave was hooked, and the couple began to travel to wine destinations—calling it research.

 In 2008, Dave took a job working at a small winery in Cincinnati after his full-time job as a corporate tax attorney left him mentally and emotionally spent.
 Simultaneously, he earned his enology certificate from Washington State University.
-After Dave won two national amateur winemaking competitions, Sara put the house in Cincinnati for sale; they moved the family to Newburg, Oregon in 2012.
+After Dave won two national amateur winemaking competitions, Sara put the house in Cincinnati for sale.
+They moved the family to Newburg, Oregon in 2012.
 That same year, they purchased the nine-acre estate in the Chehalem Mountains AVA that was to become Bells Up.

 Bells Up, a micro boutique winery, was founded in 2013 and released the first vintage on Memorial Day 2015.
 After walking away from a successful career as a tax attorney, Dave had created his own “bells up” moment.